 Which neighborhood is ideal for affluent families?

-What are Madrid's bohemian and alternative neighborhoods?
+Which are the bohemian and alternative neighborhoods of Madrid?

-Where can you enjoy nature in Madrid ?
+Where can you enjoy nature in Madrid?

 The Retiro district, bordering the park of the same name, offers an excellent balance between green spaces and urban amenities.

-Where to find affordable investment opportunities?
+Where can I find affordable investment opportunities?

 Puente de Vallecas, in the southeast of the city, still offers affordable prices per square meter and good investment potential.